kajal98/generate_crud/README.md

-# Clone the repository and move to your directory
+# Clone the repository and get readymate admin panel

+## move to your directory
 <strong>$ cd blog</strong>

 ## update composer